 As with Hobart Day Surgery, Tasman Private will observe normal business hours of operation, with minimal after hours’ impact to nearby residents.
 The hospital will have no emergency department or after hours admissions, and ambulance traffic will be minimal and no sirens are used during normal patient transfers.

-Including the two levels of underground parking, the medical centre will be built over five levels comprising:
+Including two levels of underground parking, the medical centre will be built over five levels comprising:

-Level 1 will house the private hospital, accessible from the lower floors and underground car parking via a lift.
-The hospital includes six theatres, an overnight ward with 24 overnight beds and a rehabilitation area.
+Level 1 will house the seven private hospital theatres, accessible from the lower floors and underground car parking via a lift.
 Purpose built to service a range of medical craft groups well-suited to the short stay environment, planned services include orthopaedics, ophthalmology, plastic and reconstructive surgery, pain services, oral and dental surgery and ENT.

-The building’s main entrance will be from New Town Road on the ground floor with an attractive café and open area.
-Conveniently located for a number of healthcare tenancies, the centre will also provide meeting, research and conference facilities.
+The building’s main entrance will be from New Town Road on the ground floor with an attractive café and open area, providing convenient access to the Tasman Private Hospital 26 bed ward.

 Commercial access for deliveries, waste removal, patient transport, and storerooms for medical equipment and supplies is proposed at the rear of the Ground Floor facing Clare Street.
 This access replicates the commercial delivery system used by the current owners of the site.